smattymatty/mathew-storm-site/writing_content/Chapter 16 - The Breaking.md

 "But it's out now.
 It's free.
 And I'm-I'm the one who survived when he-"

-"When he saved you.
-That's not debt.
-That's not guilt."
+"When he saved you."
 The Queen's expression softened just slightly.
 "That's the whole point of mercy.
-Someone lives who shouldn't.
-Someone gets a chance they didn't earn."
+Someone lives."

 A sound from outside.
 Distant.
 Screaming.
 Then silence.
 Then screaming again from a different direction.